 You Feel Drained

-In the beginning of the friendship, you were probably having a great time.
+At the beginning of the friendship, you were probably having a great time.
 Your friend was fun, energetic and even generous.
-But once you stop giving them attention at the max capacity they crave, everything shifts and you’re often left feeling completely drained.
+But once you stop giving them attention at the maximum capacity they crave, everything shifts and you’re often left feeling completely drained.

 In fact, hanging out with them just isn’t fun any more.